Exabyte-io/documentation/docs/tutorials/dft/fermi-surface.md

 # Select material

 The FCC Si structure is provided by default for every user.
-The exact list of materials in your personal database will differ, so you may need to search for the Cu structure you just imported and select it as shown below.
+The exact list of materials in your personal database will differ, so you may need to search for the Cu structure you just imported and select it as shown below:

 <img data-gifffer="/images/CreateCuJob.gif" />